spanou/baremetal-super-minimal/docs/getting-started.md

 For help, type "help".
 Type "apropos word" to search for commands related to "word"...
-Reading symbols from startup.elf...done.
+Reading symbols from startup.elf...done. resetHandler () at src/startup.s:13
-The target architecture is assumed to be arm resetHandler () at src/startup.s:15
+13	    B _start
-15	    B _start
+Breakpoint 1 at 0x20a: file src/startup.s, line 16.
 (gdb)
 ```

-At this point QEMU has loaded the binary in the system, the debugger has attached and the program execution has stopped at line (15) right at the ```B _start``` instruction
+At this point QEMU has loaded the binary in the system, the debugger has attached and the program execution has stopped at line (16) right after the ```_start``` label

 3. Let's check our source code, we do that by typing the following at the gdb prompt: